FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

   START

     Check how much Bus fare is

-    WHILE (Bus fare is less than balance)
+    WHILE Bus fare is less than balance move to the charging loops

+      //Charging loops start
-      WHILE Bus fare is (more than 500)
+      WHILE Bus fare is more than 500
           Charge 500 as many time as possible
           Subtract 500 from balance after every charge Add 1 to the total number of Transactions after every charge